Impact & Outreach

-In 2020 I was featured as the guest scientist on Music for PhDs, an art project disguised as a podcast hosted by the fascinating Sunita LeGallou.
+In 2020 I stepped into the role of guest scientist and co-host on Music for PhDs, an art project disguised as a podcast produced by the fascinating Sunita LeGallou.
 Check out the website to learn more about Season 1, see the paintings, and read the show notes!
 Find it on Apple Podcasts, Spotify, or wherever you get your podcast fix!

 In 2019 I received a scholarship from NSERC to be part of the Beakerhead Science Communication Residency, held at the beautiful Banff Centre for the Arts.
 Fabulous faculty included Jay Ingram, Mary Anne Moser, John Rennie, and Samantha Yammine (aka Science Sam).